-• Aeration: Aeration is the most important of all cultural practices we perform.
+Aeration: Aeration is the most important of all cultural practices we perform.
 Core aeration, wherein plugs of turf, thatch, and underlying soil are removed, allows for increased root growth, improved air exchange to roots, and improved water infiltration, among a host of other benefits.

 When aeration is performed on greens, holes are typically backfilled with 100% sand, which keeps these important channels open for weeks or months for continued turf health benefits.
 The sand is of specific angularity and particle size to allow it to maintain surface firmness as well as permit the playing surface to "breathe."
 While this procedure is temporarily disruptive for golfers, it is a significant reason why highly scrutinized playing surfaces can be maintained in such great condition.

-• Deep vertical mowing: In addition to normal core aeration, some of our courses with historically higher thatch accumulation have implemented a more aggressive strategy of deep vertical mowing, combined with sand injection, to help combat the numerous plant health issues that can be exacerbated by excessive thatch.
-This process is typically performed in late fall to allow these channels to be open all winter and help reduce potential injury caused by ice accumulation.
-We are also evaluating the possibility of utilizing this practice system-wide in late fall and eliminating spring core aeration, the timing of which is often challenged by unpredictable temperatures and spring precipitation.
+• Deep vertical mowing with sand injection: In addition to normal core aeration, most of our courses have implemented a more aggressive strategy of deep vertical mowing, combined with sand injection, to help combat the numerous plant health issues that can be exacerbated by excessive thatch.
+This process was performed in late fall to allow these channels to be open all winter and help reduce potential injury caused by ice accumulation.
+We performed this procedure at 7 golf courses (all except Poolesville and Rattlewood) and were able to successfully eliminate spring core aeration in Spring 2018.
+The timing of the core aeration was historically to do it as early as possible so greens are perfect during better late spring weather, but many years is challenged by unpredictable temperatures that can slow healing and cause prolonged disruption of putting surface smoothness.

 Topdressing: Weekly or bi-weekly applications of light amounts of sand, brushed in to the greens, go virtually unnoticed by golfers.
 This important process not only continues to maintain the surface firmness desired by our golfers, but also helps to dilute thatch and organic matter that naturally builds up as the turf grows.
 Minimizing the buildup of organic matter in soil is important because thatch holds moisture (increasing disease pressure) and is a habitat or food source for undesirable insects.

-• Rolling: Lightweight (800-lb) dedicated, motorized rollers are used typically 3-5 times per week on greens and have been shown in numerous university research studies to reduce incidence of disease such as dollar spot (Sclerotinia homeocarpa), one of the diseases our greens are most prone to getting.
+Rolling: Lightweight (800-lb) dedicated, motorized rollers are used typically 3-5 times per week on greens and have been shown in numerous university research studies to reduce incidence of disease such as dollar spot (Sclerotinia homeocarpa), one of the diseases our greens are most prone to getting.
 Using these machines allows us to also increase green speed when necessary, as well as smooth the playing surface.
-In 2015, especially during the summer, we were able to eliminate mowing 2-3 days per week by simply rolling greens in the morning to prepare the greens for play; this practice not only reduced disease pressure but also reduced fuel emissions.
+We continue to utilize this practice to eliminate mowing 2-3 days per week by simply rolling greens in the morning to prepare the greens for play; this practice not only reduced disease pressure but also reduced fuel emissions.
 On these days, we reduce by 75% the amount of fuel used to prepare greens for play.